 • Delete orphaned files-An orphaned file is a file that exists in the replica data on the target, but does not exist in the protected data on the source.
-This option specifies if orphaned files should be deleted on the target.
+This option

 Orphaned file configuration is a per target configuration.
 All jobs to the same target will have the same orphaned file configuration.